DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/PokemonDex-MVVM/README.md

 As the app grows, new features can be added without significantly impacting existing components.
 - Relatively easy:
 Implementation pattern that is not too difficult, with a low learning curve.

-By adopting MVVM-C, developers can create more modular, testable, and maintainable iOS applications, particularly beneficial for projects expected to grow in complexity over time.

 ## Disadvantage of MVVM-C
 While MVVM-C offers many benefits, it's important to consider its potential drawbacks

 - Consistency Challenges:
 Not all programmers employ the same MVVM-C pattern.
 This means that different projects may use different variations of the MVVM-C pattern, resulting in some inconsistency.